Leantime/leantime/README.md

 <br /><br />
 ### 🤓 Installation (Development) ###

 There are two ways to install a development setup of LeanTime.
 The first (but most technical) is to install all pieces of the system locally.
-The second (and prefered method) is to use a docker containerized development environment.
+The second (and preferred method) is to use a docker containerized development environment.

 #### Local Development Installation ####

 * Clone repository to your local server
 * Create MySQL database
-* Run wbepack builder via `make build-dev`
+* Run webpack builder via `make build-dev`
 * Point your local domain to the `public/` directory
 * Rename `config/.env.sample` to `config/.env`
 * Fill in your database credentials (username, password, host, dbname) in `config/.env`